Wild Hornets: History

-Service in the Russian invasion of Ukraine

 Drones manufactured by the Wild Hornets have seen action in every front of the conflict since their creation in 2023.
 First used by the Separate Presidential Brigade, Wild Hornet drones have been used by the 1st Tank Brigade (Ukraine) during the 2023 Ukrainian counteroffensive.
 The Bulava unit of the Separate Presidential Brigade used Wild Hornet drones to stop a russian counteroffensive in Urozhaine, recaptured during the offensive.

 In 2024, Wild Hornet drones have also been seen during the Battle of Avdiivka (2023–2024), resulting in the visually confirmed losses of 9 tanks and 12 Infantry Fighting Vehicles.
 In February, the group released a video of the Bulava unit using their drones to destroy a Russian-occupied warehouse, resulting in the destruction of several vehicles, including a T-72 and a BMPT Terminator.
 With the fall of Avdiivka, the drones began to be used to slow the Russian advance in the Pokrovsk offensive, also being used for drone interception, with the group releasing a video of over a hundred Russian reconnaissance drones being downed by Wild Hornet FPV drones.
 In early September combat footage of a dragon drone has been released by the Bulava unit (then operating in Zaporizhzhia Oblast).

 In September 2024, Wild Hornet drones have been seen used to recapture the aggregate plant during the Battle of Vovchansk, Wild Hornet Drones were also used by the 95th Air Assault Brigade (Ukraine) during the 2024 Kursk offensive.

+In March of 2025, Fox News mistakenly labeled a Wild Hornets Sting Interceptor as American made.
+During coverage of the War between Iran, Israel, and the United States, Fox News they aired footage of a Sting destroying a Russian-launched Shahed drone.
+The segment incorrectly labeled the interceptor as “American high-tech arsenal” downing Iranian drones.

+Following successful Iranian drone attacks on US military assets, the US military asked for Ukrainian help to deploy interceptors.